 The pain you experience in the lower abdomen from running is probably harmless, but you may also consider seeing a doctor about it.

-“Lower left, or lower right for that matter, pain can be from something as typical as a muscle ‘stitch,’” says Marc I. Leavey, MD, a primary care physician with 40-plus years of experience, who writes his blog, STRING OF MEDICAL PEARLS.
+“Lower left, or lower right for that matter, pain can be from something as typical as a muscle ‘stitch,’” says Marc I. Leavey, MD, a primary care physician with 40+ years of experience.

 What is the runner’s stitch?